Capability approach: Resource-based approaches

-The Capability Approach to Education
+Application to education

 The capability approach has also impacted educational discourse.
 Rather than seeing the success of an education system based on the measurable achievements of students, such as scores in examinations or assessments, educational success through a capabilities perspective can be seen through the capabilities that such an education enables.
 Through an education programme a student is able to acquire knowledge, skills, values and understanding and this enables a young person to think in new ways, to ‘be’, to develop agency in society and make decisions.
 These are not easily ‘measurable’ in the same way examination results are, but can be seen to be an important outcome of an educational programme.

 A number of writers have explored what these education ‘capabilities’ might be.
-Terzi’s list focuses on the minimum entitlement of education for students with disabilities- these include Literacy, Numeracy, Sociality and Participation among others.
+Terzi's list focuses on the minimum entitlement of education for students with disabilities—these include Literacy, Numeracy, Sociality and Participation among others.
 Walker, working in Higher Education offers Practical Reason, Emotional Resilience, Knowledge and imagination.
 Hinchcliffe offers a set of capabilities for students of Humanities subjects, including critical examination and judgement, narrative imagination, recognition/ concern for others (citizenship in a globalised world).

 Further exploration of the capability approach to education has sought to explore the role that subject disciplines play in the generation of subject specific capabilities, drawing on the ideas of Powerful Knowledge from Michael Young and the Sociology of Education.
 Geography as a school subject has explored these as ‘GeoCapabilities’.